richardhadden/pangloss-core/README.md

 - `BaseNode.Reference`: the type when a node is referenced by a relation from another node
 - `BaseNode.Edit`: the type returned by API for editing, and sent back to save edit
 - `BaseNode.Embedded`: the type used when a node is embedded in another node (specifically: doesn't require label)

+The models must be initialised, which is done by the `ModelManager` object (see `model_setup/model_manager.py`).
+Models do nothing on their own.
+(Should make sure a model is initialised before doing something with it, or throw an error).
+Initialising a model does lots of modification to the model, which means they basically do nothing (or do it wrong) until initialised (see the tests: all models must be initialised first).
+(See ORM below) The model are really there for type verification, and to drive the API.
+Not ORM.

 ### ORM (Object-Relational Mapper)